Active learning for data streams: a survey: Online active learning approaches

 A Bayesian logistic regression model is used for addressing the label uncertainty criterion and the concept drift.
 As the classifier parameters $\mathbf{w}_t$ are assumed to evolve over time, the model is incrementally updated using a discrepancy measure, which is computed as the difference between the uncertainty of the model in $\mathbf{x}_t$ before and after the true label $y_t$ is added to the training set.
 The query strategy follows the b-sampling approach, in trying to sample, with high probability, the observations that contribute the most to the current error.
 The combination of density and uncertainty is also employed by \cite{Liu2021}, who proposed a cognitive dual query strategy for online active learning in the presence of concept drifts and noise.
 The local density measure is used to obtain representative instances and the uncertainty criterion aim to select data points where the classifier is less confident.
 The cognitive aspect takes into account Ebbinghaus’s law of human memory \citep{Ebbinghaus2013} to determine an optimal replacement policy.
 The proposed strategy tries to tackle both gradual and abrupt drifts.
 The drift is generally considered as a change in the underlying joint probability distribution from one time step $t$ to another, namely $p_t(\mathbf{x}, y) \neq p_{t+1}(\mathbf{x}, y)$.
 The local density of an observation $\mathbf{x}_t$ is defined by the number of times that $\mathbf{x}_t$ is the nearest neighbor of other instances \citep{Ienco2014}.
 Since we are in an online framework, the authors proposed to measure the local density using a sliding window model, referred to as a cognition window.
 Based on the concept of memory strength, the model determines when the current window is full and needs to be updated.
 Finally, the labeling decision is taken by using two thresholds, one for the local density and one for the classifier uncertainty.
-A different sliding window-based online active learning strategy is the one proposed by \cite{Kurlej2011}.
-The authors proposed a sliding window approach based on a nearest neighbors classifier.
-The reference set for the k-nearest neighbors model is a window, and it is updated in two ways: in a first-in-first-out manner or using the examples selected by the active learning strategy.
-Since the reference set is updated over time, this method can effectively deal with concept drift and time-varying data streams.
-The sampling strategy is also based on two criteria.
-The first one is similar to the margin-based approaches, an instance is queried if it has a low distance from two observations belonging to different classes.
-The second criterion, similar to the greedy sampling strategy, seeks observations that have a large minimum distance from the observations in the current reference set.
-Both criteria are implemented by setting a threshold on the distances.
-A simpler approach for taking into account the time-varying aspect of evolving data stream is to force the model to focus on the most recent observations.
-Along these lines, \cite{Chu2011} propose a framework based on a Bayesian probit model and a time-decay variant.
-Online Bayesian learning is used to maintain a posterior distribution of the weight vector of a linear classifier over time $\mathbf{w}_t$, and the time-decay strategies are employed to tackle the concept drift and give more importance to recent observations.
-They also propose an online approximation technique that can handle weighted examples, which is based upon \cite{Minka2001}.
-They tested different sampling strategies, built upon an online probit classifier.
-The instance selection criteria are based on entropy, function-value, and random sampling.